FarhanShares/laravel-mediaman/README.md

 $media->save()
 ```

-Do not update anything rather than name using the model.
+Do not update anything rather than `name` using the Media instance.
 If you need to deal with collections, please read the docs below.
-Updating disk & file name will be added in future release.
+Updating disk & file name will be added soon.
 PRs are welcome.